-Irish friendliness is renowned around the world but by God there’s rules and etiquette to be followed
+Irish friendliness is renowned around the world but by God, there are rules and etiquette to be followed.

 Where does the legendary Irish hospitality come from?
 It’s hard to say, perhaps it's the reflex of a people used to having their worldly goods snatched away by fate or colonial powers.
 Maybe it’s innate.
 One thing for certain is that it’s not a myth.

 If you haven’t experienced Irish hospitality before and you’re making your first trip there this year you might want to familiarize yourself with some of the basics.
 Here are ten unbreakable rules to help you on your way.